Merlin (miniseries): Plot

-While Igraine is in labor, at Mab's behest, Frik convinces Morgan to place a black stone beneath the baby's sheets in his crib.
-Igraine gives birth to Arthur.
-Mab then confronts Merlin, proclaiming Arthur to be damned, but Merlin vows to raise him in the ways of good and hopes Arthur will help bring about her demise.
+Nine months later, Igraine goes into labor, while Frik, at Mab's behest, convinces Morgan to place a black stone beneath the baby's sheets in his crib.
+Igraine gives birth to Arthur much to Merlin's relief.
+Mab confronts Merlin, proclaiming Arthur to be damned, but Merlin vows to raise him in the ways of good and hopes Arthur will help bring about her demise.